 - Maintain simple breathing and focus on the breath.
 Acknowledge wandering thoughts and return to focus.
 Don’t wonder why how or where.
 Just be.

 - Let your thoughts come and go.
 Don’t react.
-Let go feelings of failing.
+Let go of feelings of failing.
 Just breathe.

 Move slightly if you must.
 It takes time to sit at length without moving.

 It is much easier to be guided.
 That was my experience when starting out.

-And, it’s best to be guided by someone with years of experience or a master of meditation.
+And, it’s best to be guided by someone with years of experience.

-Giovanni Dienstmann is a registered meditation teacher and author with over 18 years, totaling more than 9,000 hours, of meditation.
+One registered meditation teacher and author that I recommend is Giovanni Dienstmann.
+He has over 18 years, and more than 9,000 hours, of meditation experience.

 His Master Your Mind for Beginners is an online course with simple step-by-step instructions that will help you form a strong practice.
 The course provides 35 days of guidance with ongoing access.
 So you will always have it to use no matter when or where you are.
 Check out more details and the price here.

-How long?
+How long is ‘longer’?
 This will depend on you and what stage you are at with your practice.

 There are some people who meditate for hours.
 A 24-hour meditation is not uncommon for Yogis and monks.

-The best meditation for wellness is a daily one.
-If you are a beginner, start off with just a few minutes.
+The best meditation for wellness is a daily ritual.

 If you can watch Netflix or be on Facebook for five minutes you can spend time on a 5-minute meditation a day.